Zytronium/AirBnB_clone_v4/README.md

 due to the data imported from 100-dump.sql, or a bug in the code itself.
 - The scrollable box container to select amenities to filter by moves too far down to move your mouse directly back onto it when too many amenities are selected.
-Right clicking and using the right click menu as a bridge allows you to keep using the container.
+Right-clicking and using the right click menu as a bridge allows you to keep using the container.
 - The list of selected amenities wraps down to the next line way too early.